maminian/caterpillar_mset/README.md

 Getting started
 ---
+This is not designed to be installed with a package manager (no pip/conda/etc).
+Simply clone the repository where you wish and use the files `mset.py` and `tde.py` as modules which you can import.

 The script `example.py` runs an example of the online anomaly detection on the synthetic time series shown at the top of this readme.